Hans Krebs (biochemist): Glyoxylate cycle

 Krebs continued to add more details to his citric acid cycle.
 The discovery of acetyl-CoA in 1947 by Fritz Albert Lipmann was another major contribution.
 However, this new discovery posed a problem in his classic reaction.
-In 1957 he, with Hans Kornberg, found that there were additional crucial enzymes.
+In 1957, he, with Hans Kornberg, found that there were additional crucial enzymes.
 One was malate synthase, which condenses acetate with glyoxylate to form malate, and the other was isocitrate lyase, which provides glyoxylate for the reaction by cleaving it from isocitrate.
 These two reactions did not follow the normal citric acid cycle, and hence the pathway was named the glyoxylate bypass of the citric acid cycle, but is now known as the glyoxylate cycle.

 Honours and awards

 Krebs became a naturalised British citizen in 1939.
 He was elected Fellow of Trinity College, Oxford, 1954–1967.
 He was elected to the Royal Society in 1947.
-In 1953 he received the Nobel Prize in Physiology or Medicine for his "discovery of the citric acid cycle."
+In 1953, he received the Nobel Prize in Physiology or Medicine for his "discovery of the citric acid cycle."
 (He shared the Nobel Prize with Fritz Lipmann.)
 For the same reason he was given the Albert Lasker Award for Basic Medical Research in 1953.

 The Royal Society awarded him its Royal Medal in 1954, and Copley Medal in 1961.
 He was elected to the American Academy of Arts and Sciences in 1957.

 In 1958, he received the Gold Medal of the Netherlands Society for Physics, Medical Science and Surgery.
 He was knighted in 1958 and was elected Honorary Fellow of Girton College, Cambridge University, in 1979.
 He was the Original Member of the Society for General Microbiology, which conferred him Honorary Membership in 1980.
 He was also an elected member of both the American Philosophical Society and the United States National Academy of Sciences.
 He received an honorary doctorate from 21 universities.

 In July 2015, Krebs's Nobel Prize medal was auctioned off for £225,000 (around $351,225).
 The proceeds were used to found the Sir Hans Krebs Trust, which provides funding for doctoral students in the biomedical field and support chemists who had to flee their home countries.

 Legacy

 The University of Oxford had a building named Hans Krebs Tower, which was occupied by the Department of Biochemistry.
-In 2008 a new building for the Department of Biochemistry was constructed, on which a plaque was placed on 20 May 2013 by the Association of Jewish Refugees.
+In 2008, a new building for the Department of Biochemistry was constructed, on which a plaque was placed on 20 May 2013 by the Association of Jewish Refugees.
 The plaque was unveiled by John, Lord Krebs, and the inscription reads:

+The Department of Physiology, Anatomy and Genetics at Oxford University hosts the Sir Hans Krebs Prize Lecture Series.